Sustainable Cooks

 • Starting with the long edge of the dough furthest from you, tightly roll the dough towards you until you have a solid “roll”.

-• Tightly cover the pan and store in the fridge for up to 36 hours.
+• Tightly cover the pan and store in the fridge for up to 48 hours.
+(You can also bake them right away if desired).

-• Preheat the oven to 350 degrees F. Bake for 28 minutes or until the tops are lightly golden brown.
+• Preheat the oven to 350˚F degrees.
+Bake for 25-28 minutes or until the tops are lightly golden brown.

 Make the Frosting